Provable Accelerated Convergence of Nesterov's Momentum for Deep ReLU Neural Networks: Introduction

 \section{Introduction}

-\textbf{Theory of gradient descent in neural networks.} Training neural networks with gradient-based methods has shown surprising empirical success \citep{lecun1998gradient,lecun2015deep,zhang2017understanding,Goodfellow-et-al-2016}; yet, it is not lucid why such a simple algorithm works \citep{zhang2018learning, li2020learning}.
-Overall, it has been a mystery why such routines designed originally for convex problems can consistently find a good minimum for complicated non-convex objectives, as that of neural network training \citep{yun2018small,auer1995exponentially,safran2018spurious}.
+Training neural networks with gradient-based methods has shown surprising empirical success \citep{lecun1998gradient,lecun2015deep,zhang2017understanding,Goodfellow-et-al-2016}; yet, it has been a mystery why such a simple algorithm can consistently find a good minimum for these highly non-convex objectives \citep{zhang2018learning, li2020learning, yun2018small,auer1995exponentially,safran2018spurious}.
+As a consequence of this mysterious phenomenon, an equally, if not more, intriguing question is \textit{why momentum methods, which are designed originally for accelerating the minimization of convex objectives, can achieve faster convergence speed when applied to complicated non-convex objectives, as that of neural network training.}

-Focusing on the case of neural networks, a major advance in understanding is the analysis through the so-called Neural Tangent Kernel (NTK) \citep{jacot2020neural}.
-The use of NTK shows that, when the width of the neural network approaches infinity, the training process can be treated as a kernel machine.
+The advances of the Neural Tangent Kernel (NTK) \citep{jacot2020neural} promoted the theoretical understanding of neural network training.
+The use of NTK shows that when the width of the neural network approaches infinity, the training process can be treated as a kernel machine.
 Inspired by the NTK analysis, a large body of work has focused on showing the convergence of gradient descent for various neural network architectures under finite over-parameterization requirements \citep{du2018gradient,du2019gradient,zhu2019aconvergence,zou2019an,zhao2019learning,awasthi2021a,ling2023global,allenzhu2019convergence, song2020quadratic,su2019learning}.
-In the meantime, the analysis was also extended to other training algorithms and settings that differ from gradient descent, such as stochastic gradient descent \citep{oymak2019moderate,ji2020polylogarithmic,xu2021onepass,zou2018stochastic}, drop-out \citep{liao2022on,mianjy2020on}, federated training \citep{huang2021flntk}, and adversarial training \citep{li2022federated}.
+Yet, this line of analysis is hard to extend to deeper and more complicated architectures and requires a significantly larger over-parameterization than what is used in practice.